 Still, they stay on the job.
 And then they stay some more.
 After Apocalypse closes you’ll find them at Go2 until 6AM, where there are even fewer potential customers and the ones they’ll find will be very drunk.

 From a business standpoint, basic maths would conclude that the probability of return is not worth the investment.
-Hours of hairdo and make-up followed by hours of standing in wait and male-gaze-fishing… We’re talking 10-12 hours in their day at a minimum.
+Hours of hairdo and make-up followed by hours standing on high heels in wait of male gaze… We’re talking 10-12 hours in their day at a minimum.
 Add the taxi fare and the mandatory bottles and bribes, and it just doesn’t make any sense budget-wise to go out there on a Sunday or Monday night.
 And God knows Vietnamese women know maths.
 So why are they still here?

 Several, separate sources interviewed by yours truly admitted that the best days are Wednesday to Saturday.
 Nevertheless, these women hit the bar on every single night.